Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

     ![Terminal output of curl command showing HTTP 200 response from www.example.com](./images/envoy-curl-result-level2.png)

-1. If a 2XX (200) success code isn't returned or it stops at the handshake or connection, check if the level3 logs show the request.
+1. If a 2XX (200) success code isn't returned, or it stops at the handshake or connection, check if the level3 logs show the request.
 If they do, level2 is configured correctly (the request appears in the log output in the other session).

     ![Terminal output showing Envoy log entry for request from level2](./images/envoy-logs-level2.png)